ZOOMING IN ON OUR MEMBERS

 The pandemic has certainly limited our opportunities to meet with members to get to know each other better (and Zoom meetings are not a great substitute).
 It has usually been at our dinners at Fort Myer or during our tours that we have had the opening to learn about the absolutely amazing backgrounds of our members.

 So we thought it would be nice to start spotlighting our members in our newsletter or on our website.
-In this inaugural effort, we would like to introduce you to Jim Carr.

 JIM CARR